gurpiarbassi/gurpiarbassi.github.io/_posts/2015-11-17-MultiMap-Using-Lambda.md

 ###Explanation
 Lines 3-6 are equivalent to line 11.
-The computeIfAbsent method on the java.util.Map interface takes a Key with which the specified value is to be associated and a mapping function used to compute the value.
+The computeIfAbsent method on the java.util.Map interface takes a key with which the specified value is to be associated and a mapping function used to compute the value.
 In our case the mapping function simply takes a key and create a new ArrayList.

 Line 8 is equivalent to line 12.